Rooftop Safety Compliance 101

 Innovation In Fall Safety

 Roofing is a constantly evolving industry, and new technology is finding its way into fall safety.
-While physical barriers, fall restraint, and arrest systems are critical for protecting people on a building’s roof, there are two emerging technologies that are helping to make roofing even safer.
+While physical barriers, fall restraint, and arrest systems are critical for protecting people on a building’s roof, there is new emerging technology that helps make roofing even safer.

 • Drone Inspections—The best way to prevent a fall is to keep people off the roof entirely.
 The use of imaging drones for inspections allows roofers to identify problems or create maintenance plans without ever putting themselves near a dangerous ledge.